A tenant speaking with a repair man in her apartment

 The fee is typically collected by the technician that shows up to the property.
 Because payment is required on-site, some landlords try to pass this along to the tenant who will likely be home to greet the technician.

-Why You Shouldn’t Charge Tenant for Maintenance
+Why Landlords Shouldn’t Charge Tenants for Maintenance

-Work With Your Tenants
+Work With Your Tenants on Maintenance Issues

 It may seem like an easy way to increase your bottom line, but it’s unlikely you’ll make enough money from maintenance fees or deductibles to make any serious difference in profit.
 Though some landlords think there are legitimate reasons for a maintenance fee, it’s just a way to nickel and dime your tenant.
 The only thing these fees accomplish is preventing your tenant from effectively communicating with you.